aball6412/heart-disease-modeling/README.md

-# heart-disease-modeling
+# APM Project
-Modeling project after reading the Applied Predictive Modeling book
+The code for this project is probably best understood by reading through the APM-analysis.nb.html file since that is a mixture of code and descriptions.